Maxwell-scalar system and scalar field with impurity: novel approach to find nontrivial solutions: Introduction

-As one knows, scalar fields have been used over the years in the study of localized structures \cite{manton,vachaspati}.
-In this direction, the simplest structures are, perhaps, kinks.
-They arise under the action of a single real scalar field, as static solutions of the equation of motion that connect two minima of the potential.
-These objects are stable under small fluctuations and are compatible with a first order framework based on energy minimization \cite{bogo,PS}, sometimes referred to as BPS states.
-Kinks find several applications in Physics, such as in the study of braneworlds \cite{rs,dewolfe,csaki}, dilaton gravity \cite{zhong}, Bose-Einstein condensates \cite{bec1,bec2} and magnetic materials \cite{mag1,mag2}.
 The standard models in which localized structures appear usually do not account for spatial inhomogeneities that may be present due to impurities or external forces, being invariant under spatial translations.
-To get a more realistic scenario, which is in general more appropriate for practical uses, one may introduce impurities in the system.
+To get a more realistic scenario, which is, in general, more appropriate for practical applications, one may introduce impurities in the system.
 In the case of kink-like structures, many papers have dealt with this issue; see Refs.~\cite{imp1,imp2,imp3,imp4,imp5,imp6,imp7,imp8,imp9,imp10,imp11,imp12,imp13,imp14,imp15}.
 In particular, in Ref.~\cite{imp4}, it was shown that an attractive impurity may reflect the localized structure under specific conditions.
-More recently, in Refs.~\cite{imp10,imp11,imp12,imp13,imp14,imp15} the models engender impurities that preserve BPS properties, which help the authors to implement the corresponding investigations.
+More recently, in Refs.~\cite{imp10,imp11,imp12,imp13,imp14,imp15} the authors dealt with models where the impurities preserve BPS properties, with first order equations that simplify the problem.
+In this direction, in Ref. \cite{PRL} the study of scalar fields in the presence of BPS-preserving impurities has led to the appearance of spectral wall, where the scattering of kinks is importantly modified in a way similar to a hard-wall reflection.
+This phenomenon has been further considered in \cite{PRD,SW1,SW2} and in references therein.

+Going to the direction of studying the Maxwell-scalar system, in this work we also investigate a model of a single real scalar field in the presence of impurities.
+By looking into its properties, such as the equation of motion, energy-momentum tensor and stability under small fluctuations, rescale of arguments and spatial translations, we find the conditions which allow the scalar field with impurities to be treated as an effective model for the Maxwell-scalar system.
+This correspondence between the Maxwell-scalar system and the scalar field model in the presence of impurity is the main result of this work, and it will be further explored below, to allow for the construction of nontrivial solutions for the Maxwell-scalar system.
+In this sense, since scalar fields are easier to be simulated on quantum computers \cite{QC2}, we think our results may stimulate new research concerning quantum computing \cite{QC,QC2}, to simulate the Maxwell-scalar system.